ChanSuri/GymGenius/ThingSpeak/README.md

 ## Features
 - **MQTT Integration**: Subscribes to MQTT topics for aggregated machine availability, temperature, humidity, and occupancy.
 - **ThingSpeak Data Upload (via REST)**: Automatically uploads real-time data to configured ThingSpeak channels using RESTful HTTP requests.
-- **Rate-Limited Updates**: Ensures that data is uploaded no more than once every 30 seconds to avoid overloading ThingSpeak.
 - **Service Registration and Deregistration**: Registers the service with a service catalog on startup and deregisters it on shutdown.
 - **Historical Data Generation (Room-Specific)**: The system saves historical information for each room (Entrance Room, Cardio Room, Lifting Room, and Changing Room) using **TA_reader**, generating separate files for tracking data from individual rooms.
 - **GET Requests for Historical Data**: Retrieve historical data files for each room via an HTTP GET request, allowing easy access to historical records.